Wedding planner: Clients

-A wedding planner is a professional who assists with the design, planning and management of a client's wedding.
 Weddings are significant events in people's lives and as such, couples are often willing to spend considerable amount of money to ensure that their weddings are well-organized.
 Wedding planners are often used by couples who work long hours and have little spare time available for sourcing and managing wedding venues and wedding suppliers.
+In particular, the increased number of women who are working full-time and have disposable income but who are time-poor, has driven the increased use of paid wedding planners.
+The desire for weddings to be extravagant spectacles has also increased interest in hiring wedding planners.